 Chichen Itza was an ancient Mayan city in what today is the Yucatán Peninsula in Mexico.
-This was the centre and religion and power of the Maya and then the Maya-Toltec civilization.
-Although it was a flourishing place around the 9th and 10th centuries, it was abandoned by the time the Spanish found it in the 16th century.
+This was the centre and religion, and power of the Maya and then the Maya-Toltec civilization.
+Although it was a flourishing place around the 9th and 10th centuries, it was abandoned when the Spanish found it in the 16th century.

-Several monuments survive today, including the Warriors’ Temple, El Caracol observatory and the stepped pyramid El Castillo (or the Temple of Kukulkán).
+Today, several monuments survive, including the Warriors’ Temple, El Caracol observatory and the stepped pyramid El Castillo (or the Temple of Kukulkán).
 The symmetrical temple rises 79 feet (24 meters) above, with 365 steps, each representing a day in the Mayan calendar.
 They represent the Mayan innovation in astronomy and science.

 The site deteriorated due to elements after it was abandoned.
 Archaeological excavations in 1841 brought the city to light once again where you can learn more about this ancient culture.
 Today, Chichen Itza is a designated protected archeological monument on the UNESCO World Heritage Site list.

 Location: Italy | Date of construction: 70 to 80 A.D.

 The Colosseum (aka Flavian Amphitheatre) is as iconic as Rome itself.
-Commissioned by Emperor Vespasian around 70 A.D. and completed by his successor Titus in 80 A.D., this amphitheatre is an architectural marvel.
-Built out of brick-faced concrete, tuff and travertine limestone, it could hold between 50,000 to 80,000 spectators.
+This amphitheatre is an architectural marvel commissioned by Emperor Vespasian around 70 A.D. and completed by his successor Titus in 80 A.D.
+Built out of brick-faced concrete, tuff and travertine limestone, the Colosseum could hold between 50,000 to 80,000 spectators.

 The Romans gathered here to watch public spectacles, mock sea battles and gladiators who battled each other and the wild beasts brought in for that purpose.
 Its ingenious design included a retractable awning that could shelter audiences from the elements and the hypogeum (the underground) that we see today.
-It was an elaborate network of tunnels and cages beneath the arena that allowed men and beasts to be brought onto the stage for entertainment.
+An elaborate network of tunnels and cages beneath the arena allowed men and beasts to be brought onto the stage for entertainment.